Pilotcore Insights

 Amazon S3

-Amazon Simple Storage Service (Amazon S3) offers scalable and secure object storage for any data type.
+Amazon Simple Storage Service (Amazon S3) provides scalable and secure object storage for any data type.

 Businesses of all sizes use AWS S3 to host their website files, mobile apps, data archives, and data lakes.
 The ‘simple’ part refers to how easy the service is to integrate with your use-cases.
 An easy-to-use API enables quick file operations using the command line, SDKs and the web console.
 Millions of companies worldwide take advantage of S3 to store and share their data on the cloud.